 Use of ANSYS products for academic purposes requires validation.
 In order to obtain validation, please contact OSC Help for further instruction.

 Currently, there are in total 50 ANSYS CFD base license tokens and 256 HPC tokens for academic users.
 These base tokens are shared by available ANSYS CFD related projusts (see "Academic Research -> ANSYS Academic Research CFD" in this table for details).
 These HPC tokens are shared with all ANSYS products we have at OSC.
 A base license token will allow CFX to use up to 4 cores without any additional tokens.
 If you want to use more than 4 cores, you will need an additional "HPC" token per core.
 For instance, a serial CFX job with 1 core will need 1 base license token while a parallel CFX job with 12 cores will need 1 base license token and 8 HPC tokens.

 Contact OSC Help for getting access to CFX if you are a commerical user.

-module load fluent.
+module load ansys.
 To select a particular software version, use